Combining Qualitative and Quantitative Research for the Best Results

 Not only can conducting your qualitative research take time, but setting it up can too.

-Finding the right participant pool can be time consuming as you first need to find them, but also screen them to ensure they're the right fit for your research.
+Finding the right participant pool can be time consuming as you first need to find them, but also screen them to ensure they're the right fit for your social research methodology.
 If you already have access to existing customers, this can be a good option, assuming you'll be allowed access.

 Human factors

-Like with any study, there are always multiple variables at play.
+Like with any scientific research or strategy in any study, there are always multiple variables at play.

 It can be hard to do qualitative research consistently when you are the one who asks questions.
 You might repeat a study, but might not capture the data in the same way.
-Researchers are not robots, and even being unconsciously impatient because you're hungry can compromise the data.
+Qualitative researchers are not robots, and even something like being unconsciously impatient because you're hungry can compromise the data collection and analysis.

 Subjectivity

 The qualitative research process is subjective.
-This means that the interpretation of data can be influenced by personal feelings and beliefs, which may not always provide an accurate representation of reality for all people in a group or situation.
+This means that the interpretation of data by qualitative researchers can be influenced by personal feelings and beliefs, which may not always provide an accurate representation of reality for all people in a particular group, or situation.

 Advantages of qualitative research